Darshith001/AI-powered-Company-broacher-/README.md

 The AI Powered Website Text Summarizer & Brochure Generator is a tool designed to automatically read, analyze, and summarize website content using LLM
 The system intelligently extracts links, fetches relevant pages, processes the text, and generates a clean, readable summary or brochure using structured system prompts and user prompts.
 This project demonstrates how AI can transform raw website data into meaningful, human-friendly content.
-Whether it's summarizing an article, generating a product brochure, or analyzing a company website, the tool provides an automated, privacy-friendly, and fast workflow powered completely.
+Whether it's summarizing an article, generating a product brochure, or analyzing a company website, the tool provides an automated, privacy friendly, and fast workflow powered completely.

 🛠 Tech Stack
 🔹 Artificial Intelligence